haroldtreen/haroldtreen.github.io/_posts/2016-11-13-recurse-center-week-7.md

 #### **There's a wonderful resident**

-Part of whats helped broaden the definition of "Being a better programmer" has been having @glench at RC.
+Part of what's helped broaden the definition of "Being a better programmer" has been having @glench at RC.

 Glen's done a bunch of programming, but hasn't made that his only focus for being in the space.
 Instead, he's opened himself up to talk about anything.